esphome/esphome-docs/components/sensor/ruuvitag.rst

 The ``ruuvitag`` sensor platform lets you track the output of RuuviTag Bluetooth Low Energy devices using the :doc:`/components/esp32_ble_tracker`.
-This component will track the temperature, humidity, acceleration and battery voltage of a RuuviTag device every time the sensor sends out a BLE broadcast.
+This component will track the temperature, humidity, acceleration and battery voltage of a RuuviTag device with RAWv1 protocol every time the sensor sends out a BLE broadcast.
+RAWv2 protocol is supported too.
+Then tx power, movement count and measurement sequence number are also tracked.

 .. figure:: images/ruuvitag-full.jpg
     :align: center